Online Guide for Newcomers to Prince Edward Island - Canada

 In PEI, children 6 to 16 years of age, by law, must attend school.
 Most children start going to pre-school at the age of 5.

-- Western School Board
+- English Language School Board

 - French Language School Board (La Commission scolaire de langue française)